William H. Davis (educator): Gubernatorial campaign

 In September 1888, 49 African-American delegates formed the Colored Independent Party at a convention in Charleston, which then selected its state executive committee and nominated its state ticket for the 1888 elections.
 The party nominated Davis as their candidate for West Virginia governor, leading the party's state ticket.
 The convention opposed the Republican Party because it "refused to give the colored man the recognition to which he is entitled".
 In addition, the party denounced school segregation, and also opposed corporations, monopolies, and trusts.
 Davis's campaign in the 1888 West Virginia gubernatorial election made it the first major election in the state where African-American voters demonstrated their electoral force.
 Davis became the first African American nominated as a candidate for governor, and the only African-American candidate for governor to date.

 Personal life

 In 1869, Davis married Hallie Ann Lewis in Tinkersville.
-At At the time of his death in 1938, Davis had four living daughters—Mamie, Josephine, Inez, and Fannie—and 17 grandchildren, 12 great-grandchildren, and 6 great-great-grandchildren.
+At the time of his death in 1938, Davis had four living daughters—Mamie, Josephine, Inez, and Fannie—and 17 grandchildren, 12 great-grandchildren, and 6 great-great-grandchildren.

 Davis joined the African Zion Baptist Church in Malden in 1866, and became a member of the First Baptist Church in Charleston in 1872.
 For many years, Davis served as the financial and recording secretary for the First Baptist Church.
 Davis was also a member of the Free and Accepted Masons, the Blundon post of the Grand Army of the Republic (GAR), and the Business and Professional Men's Club.